 Melinda received her certification in Spiritual Direction from the Archdiocesan Spirituality Center in New Orleans in 2012.
 After retiring, she served as spiritual director and campus minister at Christ the King parish at LSU for four years.
-She is currently on staff at the St. Joseph Spirituality Center where she offers individual spiritual direction, group direction, the Spiritual Exercises, and retreats.
+She offers individual spiritual direction, group direction, the Spiritual Exercises, and retreats.
 She is currently on the board of the Louisiana Association of Spiritual Directors, serving as board secretary.
 She holds a Master of Pastoral Studies degree from Loyola University.
 She has been attending St. Patrick Parish for the past 20 years.
-As a parishioner, she serves as a Eucharistic minister, homebound minister, RCIA coordinator, and with her husband Darrel, is part of the marriage preparation team.
+As a parishioner, she serves as a Eucharistic minister and homebound minister.
 Melinda is excited to offer spiritual direction here at St. Patrick parish, and looks forward to sharing her love of God and prayer with fellow parishioners and others on their faith journey.

 Faye Coorpender Spiritual Director

 Faye Coorpender is an Ignation-trained spiritual director.
-She has been with the St. Joseph Spirituality Center from 2017-2019.
 A retired teacher of English Literature and Theology, a former youth minister, and RCIA catechist, Faye says that her role as a spiritual director is one of the greatest blessings in her life.
 Faye and her husband, Bill, are parishioners of St. Patrick Parish in Baton Rouge.
 In her spare time, Faye enjoys creative writing, blogging, gardening, and time shared with her six grandchildren.

 Those interested in spiritual direction with Melinda or Faye should click here.